Despite being the largest machine ever built, the Large Hadron Collider(LHC) accelerates an extremely small amount of protons.

-Protons accelerated in the LHC are nuclei of hydrogen atoms taken from a bottle of hydrogen gas.
+Protons accelerated in the LHC are nuclei of hydrogen atoms, taken from a bottle of hydrogen gas.

-In fact, a hydrogen bottle of this size contains enough protons to feed the LHC for 200,000 year of continuous operation!
+In fact, a hydrogen bottle of this size contains enough protons to feed the LHC for 200,000 years of continuous operation!